Matthew Swift: Early career

 In 2004, while at Salisbury School, an all-boys boarding school in Connecticut, Swift started an after-school snack business on campus with his best friend Nicholas Logothetis.
 The undertaking was successful, and they were given the restaurant concession in a new student center, renaming the business Sarum Snacks.
 The enterprise achieved revenues of $350,000 within two years of launching, and profits were donated to charities.

-The two youths' entrepreneurial spirit caught the attention of Rupert Murdoch, and they were accepted for internships at Fox News; while there they created and submitted a course for entrepreneurs at Salisbury School.
-Later they worked at the New York Post, where they created a weekly insert targeting the 18- to 24-year-old demographic.
-Swift and Logothetis subsequently worked at British Sky Broadcasting in London, where they helped the media company reach out to Millennials.
-Swift and Logothetis also worked at News Corporation; while there they created a two-year entrepreneurship education program for inner-city high school students in the South Bronx called Entrepreneur 360 (E360).
+The two youths' entrepreneurial spirit caught the attention of Rupert Murdoch, and they were accepted for internships at Fox News; while there, they created and submitted a course for entrepreneurs at Salisbury School.
+Later, they worked at the New York Post, where they created a weekly insert targeting the 18- to 24-year-old demographic.
+Swift and Logothetis subsequently worked at British Sky Broadcasting in London, England, where they helped the media company reach out to Millennials.
+Swift and Logothetis also worked at News Corporation; while there, they created a two-year entrepreneurship education program for inner-city high school students in the South Bronx called Entrepreneur 360 (E360).

 Swift's early career also included work for T. Boone Pickens and the Pickens Plan, an internship with Virginia Senator John Warner, and an internship with the Business Roundtable.

 In 2011, he co-founded with Scott Caputo the political action committee Concord 51, aimed at bringing young professionals into the Republican party by encouraging politicians to focus exclusively on fiscal conservatism, energy advancement, and national defense rather than social issues which young voters found divisive.